liferay/liferay-docs/develop/tutorials/articles/220-internationalization/01-localizing-your-application.markdown

         Provide-Capability: liferay.resource.bundle;resource.bundle.aggregate:String="(bundle.symbolic.name=com.liferay.my.editor.lang)";resource.bundle.base.name="content.Language"

+In this case, the web module solely uses the language module's resource bundle.

+## Using Other Resource Bundles in Addition to Your Own [](id=using-other-resource-bundles-in-addition-to-your-own)

-It might seem a bit strange that the resource bundle aggregate has only one bundle.
-Grouping together multiple resource bundles comes into play when you want to use your module's own resource bundle *in addition to* a language module resource bundle.
+Aggregating resource bundles comes into play when you want to use your module's resource bundle *in addition to* other modules' resource bundles.

 For example, you might want to compliment language module keys with module-specific keys or override language module keys with your own.
 This